Cauliflower Alfredo Sauce

 Instructions

-• Prepare frozen riced cauliflower according to package directions.
-Transfer to a food processor bowl.
+• Steam your cauliflower.
+Prepare the riced cauliflower according to the package directions.
+Transfer to a food processor or high speed blender.

 Notes